ChemAxon/madfast-web-ui/README.md

 npm run build
 ````

+And open file `index.html` in a browser.

 Repo structure
 --------------

  - `dist/`: Directory for compiled code and assets.
  - `examples/`: Example pages and code for this project.
 The pages depend on the contents of `dist/` and the example
    javascript codes are not compiled, they are ES5 compatible.
  - `src/`: Subset of MadFast Web UI sources.
 They are compiled using WebPack.

 Notes, limitations, plans